List of Scott & Bailey characters: Kevin Lumb

 Detective Constable Kevin Lumb (Ben Batt) was the joker of the team.
 Of the Detective Constables in MIT, he was the most overtly condescending and sexist, and yet he became upset and defensive when mocked for his arrogance and general incompetence.
-After failing his Sergeant's exam early in Series 3, he was told by Gill that he didn't deserve to be in her unit.
+After failing his Sergeant's exam early in Series 3, he was told by Gill dismissively that are other things besides promotion, he is often on the receiving end of her anger and reprimands.
 Rachel, whose life he once saved whilst arresting a violent suspect, impulsively has sex with him during her marriage to Sean McCartney.
 At the time Rachel is hiding from Sean at Janet's; she brings Kevin there and they are soon discovered.
 Janet's outrage and Rachel's unapologetic attitude leads to a short but deep rift in their friendship.
 Rachel soon admits of the affair to Sean, who corners Kevin - the best man at the wedding - and punches him in the face before the rest of the office, exposing the relationship to all their colleagues.
-In the same episode, the unit is informed by Gill that Kevin has been fired and arrested for leaking information on a big murder case to the press (though earlier series imply this is not the first time he has done so).
+In the same episode, the unit is informed by Gill that Kevin has been arrested and suspended for leaking information on a big murder case to the press (though earlier series imply this is not the first time he has done so).
+Gill orders the rest of the team not to contact him any further, despite this Rachel goes to the pub where Kevin is sitting alone facing ruin of career and possible criminal charges, which will lead him to lose his job.
+She asks him why he committed his actions he mentions his meeting with Gill in which he interpreted her words as telling him "that he didn't deserve to be in her unit" she wishes him the best and kisses him goodbye.
 Kevin doesn't appear again after this but Gill later mentions in Series 4 that Kevin is serving time in HM Prison Manchester, confirming that Kevin was convicted and jailed for his crimes.

 Ian Mitchell

 DC Ian Mitchell (David Prosho), known to his friends as Mitch, is a DC assigned to Syndicate 9.
 He often serves as support to Scott & Bailey, though on occasion he is called to make arrests.
+It is alluded but not stated till later that he verified that Andy intentionally gave Gill bad information causing her to miss an appointment.
+Andy is transferred out as a result, Janet expresses gratitude Mitch mentions that he caught a lot of flack for doing so.
 In series five, Ian loses his day-planner and inadvertently leaks information about a murder case to the press, infuriating Rachel, who is acting head of MIT at the time.
 To "prove [to Rachel that] he wasn't useless," Mitch enters a house on his own to confront an ex-Army officer suffering from PTSD, who stabs him in the throat; Mitch dies soon after.